Neeraj-Ghodla/K-Color-Images/README.md

 ENGGEN 131 Project 1, Semester 2 2018

-This Project uses the k-means clustering algorithms to find the clusters of similar pixels in the picture and then turns those clusters into a single pixel color by taking the average of the whole cluster.
+This Project uses the k-means clustering algorithm to find the clusters of similar pixels in the picture and then turns those clusters into a single pixel color by taking the average of the whole cluster.
 Hence, taking a picture with millions of colors and converting it to just a few while still retaining the original image.

 # This is the Original Image